simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 {{< figure2 src="images/downdog_music_charts_top_10.png" class="downdog-charts" caption="Plot 2: Downdog top ten music charts" attrrel="noopener noreferrer" >}}

-### Dos and Dont's
+### Dos and Don'ts

-As I have said already in the beginning I wanted to take into account Scott Wlashins [dos and dont´s](https://fsharpforfunandprofit.com/learning-fsharp/#dos-and-donts) for learning F#.
+As I have said already in the beginning I wanted to take into account Scott Wlashins [dos and don´ts](https://fsharpforfunandprofit.com/learning-fsharp/#dos-and-donts) for learning F#.
 In the next step we will have a closer look at all of them except for the don´t use the debugger advise, which we addressed above.

 **Don’t use the mutable keyword**